google/learn_unsafe_rust/src/advanced_unsafety/uninitialized.md

 The "usually but not always" caveat can be usefully framed as "padding bytes are uninitialized unless proven otherwise".
 Padding is a property of types, not memory, and these bytes are set to being uninitialized whenever a type is created or copied/moved around, but they can be written to by getting a reference to the memory behind the type[^1], and will be preserved at that spot in memory as long as the type isn't overwritten as a whole.

 For example, treating an initialized byte buffer as an `&Struct` and then later reading the padding bytes will give initialized values.
 However, treating an initialized byte buffer as an `&mut Struct` and then writing a new `Struct` to it will lead to those bytes becoming uninitialized since the `Struct` copy will "copy" the uninitialized padding bytes.
-Similarly, using `mem::transmute()` (or `mem::zeroed()`) to transmute a byte buffer to a `Struct` will have the padding be uninitialized, because a typed copy of the `Struct` is occurring.
+Similarly, using `mem::transmute()` (or `mem::zeroed()`) to transmute a byte buffer to a `Struct` will uninitialize the padding because it performs a typed copy of the `Struct`.

 Because [`ptr::copy`] is an untyped copy, it can be used to copy over explicitly-initialized padding.